Categories: News

 Even if farmers improve the environment that chickens live in, their misery is rooted in their DNA, many insist.
 “Factory farming is a cheap way to produce a lot of chicken, but it has gone too far,” according to the animal rights group Compassion in World Farming.

-While people have manipulated chicken genetics for millennia through selective breeding, modern corporations have supercharged the process.
+While people have manipulated chicken genetics for a millennia through selective breeding, modern corporations have supercharged the process.
 Almost all of the so-called factory chicken we eat today comes from a small number of breeds designed by genetics companies — and the names of the breeds reflect that.
 Forget about Rhode Island Reds or Leghorns: Today, your tenders are more likely to come from a Ross 708 (a “high meat yielding bird”) or the Hubbard M99.

 Buhanovskiy / Getty Images